cscie114/wp-gatsby-rock-example/wordpress/plugins/wp-graphql/readme.txt

 == Upgrade Notice ==

+= 1.24.0 =

+The AbstractConnectionResolver has undergone some refactoring.
+Some methods using `snakeCase` have been deprecated in favor of their `camel_case` equivalent.
+While we've preserved the deprecated methods to prevent breaking changes, you might begin seeing PHP notices about the deprecations.
+Any plugin that extends the AbstractConnectionResolver should update the following methods:

+- `getSource` -> `get_source`
+- `getContext` -> `get_context`
+- `getInfo` -> `get_info`
+- `getShouldExecute` -> `get_should_execute`
+- `getLoader` -> `getLoader`

+= 1.16.0 =

+**WPGraphQL Smart Cache**
+For WPGraphQL Smart Cache users, you should update WPGraphQL Smart Cache to v1.2.0 when updating WPGraphQL to v1.16.0 to ensure caches continue to purge as expected.

+**Cursor Pagination Updates**
+This version fixes some behaviors of Cursor Pagination which _may_ lead to behavior changes in your application.

+As with any release, we recommend you test in staging environments.
+For this release, specifically any queries you have using pagination arguments (`first`, `last`, `after`, `before`).

+= 1.14.6 =

+This release includes a security patch.
+It's recommended to update as soon as possible.

+If you're unable to update to the latest version, we have a snippet you can add to your site.

+You can read more about it here: https://github.com/wp-graphql/wp-graphql/security/advisories/GHSA-cfh4-7wq9-6pgg

 = 1.13.0 =

 The `ContentRevisionUnion` Union has been removed, and the `RootQuery.revisions` and `User.revisions` connections that used to resolve to this Type now resolve to the `ContentNode` Interface type.

-This is _techically_ a Schema Breaking change, however the behavior for most users querying these fields should remain the same.
+This is _technically_ a Schema Breaking change, however the behavior for most users querying these fields should remain the same.

 For example, this query worked before, and still works now: